oracle/graaljs/docs/user/JavaScriptCompatibility.md

 * `console.count()`, and `console.countReset()`: counts and print how many times it has been called, or resets this counter
 * `console.group`, and `console.groupEnd`: increases or decreases the indentation for succeeding outputs to the console
 * `console.time()`, `console.timeLog()`, and `console.timeEnd()`: starts a timer, prints the duration the timer has been active, or prints the duration and stops the timer, respectively

+The `console` object is available by default and can be deactivated by setting the option `js.console` to `false`.

 ### Additional global functions in the `js` shell